Skip to main content

 For Owners

-• How to create one (or multiple) prime contracts for your project.
-Set up your prime contract tool and learn about the considerations to keep in mind if your project has multiple funding sources or delivery methods.
-Manage the owner invoice process and create a payment received log.
-See Prime Contracts.
+• How to create one or more funding(s) for your project.
+Set up your Funding tool and learn about the considerations to keep in mind if your project has multiple funding sources or delivery methods.
+Manage the upstream invoice process and create a payment received log.
+See Funding.

 • How to improve oversight and management project changes.
 Choose between managing change orders with or without the Change Events tool.
 Configure your change order tier settings for your contracts.
-Bring change management to the field––facilitating faster approvals, more accurate communication and eliminating the need to proceed at risk.
+Bring change management to the field––facilitating faster approvals, more accurate communication, and eliminating the need to proceed at risk.
 See Change Management with Change Events and Change Management without Change Events.

 Background